jsmuster/qq/README.md

 # qq
 QQ is a development platform for building highly modular, maintainable mobile and desktop applications quickly.

+A good framework should be comprised of concepts easily understood by any programmer.

 ## Quickstart

 [Get started in 5 minutes][quickstart].